 If you have whiplash from an accident that was caused by another person’s negligence, you may be entitled to compensation.
 To explore your options for compensation, you must speak with a personal injury advocate.
 The sooner you talk to a neck injury attorney the better because the law limits how long you have to file your injury claim.

 To get started, schedule a free case evaluation with the personal injury lawyers at Koonz McKenney Johnson & DePaolis LLP.
-We have office locations in the DC area, Maryland, and Virginia.
 You can also reach us online to schedule your meeting.